|

 and have concerned the pervasive sexual abuse committed by Father Gilbert

 Gauthe in the Diocese of Lafayette, Louisiana.
+There had been rumblings during the 1970s,

 and even before, when Catholic clergy were found to be involved sexually